olga-terekhova/olga-terekhova/README.md

 🍴 SQL and Python for work and for life

 - I live in 🍁.
-Currently waiting for my Canadian citizenship, got bored of checking the citizenship application tracker every day!
+Recently got my Canadian citizenship.
+I got bored of checking the citizenship application tracker every day!
 Now scripting this mundane activity at https://github.com/olga-terekhova/check-citizenship.

 - My city is Toronto.
 One of the advantages of living here is having a lot of physicians and specialist doctors.
 See for yourself at https://github.com/olga-terekhova/physicians-availability.